I’ve only just realised that a personal development book I wrote over a decade ago is also full of presentation skills tips.

 Chapter 6: Finish your story and move on

 ‘We all like a good story and in fact when we were small children we loved them, we couldn’t get enough of them.’

-In the book I explain how many of us have a story which can severely hold us back in life and there comes a time when we need to let go of that story and move on.
+In the book, I explain how many of us have a story which can severely hold us back in life.
+There comes a time when we need to let go of that story and move on.

-My advice for presenters and public speakers with regard to storytelling is quite different; don’t move on until you’ve told one.
-Stories add meaning and context to a presentation.
+My advice for presenters with regard to storytelling is quite different.

 Chapter 7: Choose and decide wisely